 In 1996 he preached the Lenten spiritual exercises for the Pope and the Roman Curia.
 He is the author of many publications.

-Since June 1998 he is President of the Austrian Bishops’ Conference.
+From 1998 to 2020 he was President of the Austrian Bishops’ Conference.

 He participated in the III Extraordinary General Assembly of the Synod of Bishops (October 2014) on The Pastoral Challenges of the Family in the Context of Evangelization and appointed by Pope Francis in the XIV Ordinary General Assembly on The Vocation and Mission of the Family in the Church and Contemporary World (October 2015).